“You’ll feel worse before you feel better.”

 From the vast amount of choices, we’ve narrowed down what works best for us.
 Our experience has shown these protocols to be both safe and effective.

-As a group, they’ve remarkably helped give Caroline relief from herxheimer reactions and feel amazing again.
+As a group, they’ve remarkably helped give my daughter relief from herxheimer reactions and feel amazing again.
 We hope they will help you too!

 Update: As the post has circulated, some have asked how to best test for / treat Lyme.